HBDPG-2/hbdpg-2.github.io/README.md

 <p align="center"><img src="pictures/ui-responsible-screenshots.png" alt="Screenshots"></p>

 **HBDPG-2** *(Hashing-based Deterministic Password Generator – 2nd Gen)* is an open-source, cross-platform Web-application for deterministic password generation with a focus on security and brute-force attack resistance.
 The application is designed to solve the problem of creating, remembering and storing strong passwords.
+The HBDPG-2 Core is based on [Argon2id](https://github.com/P-H-C/phc-winner-argon2).

 Password generation is performed **offline on the user's device**.
 User secrets (passphrases, passwords, other sensitive data) are not transmitted to servers.
 The generated password is 32 characters long (by default) and contains uppercase letters, lowercase letters, numbers, and symbols.
 This meets **all modern password standards**.